 Log out of your account from all other devices to avoid it in the feature.
 To do that, open your Spotify account, click the user profile menu, and select “Account.”
 It will open the account in the web browser.

 Go to “Account overview” in the web browser and then scroll down.
 Here you will find the “Sign out everywhere” option.
 Click on it to sign out from all the devices.

-Now you have to change the password, so no one else opens or uses your account again.
-To do that, go tothe “Change Password” option.
+Now you must change the password so no one else opens or uses your account again.
+To do that, go to the “Change Password” option.
 Write the current password and then the new password.
 It will log out all devices, and you must log in to your Spotify account again using the new password.

 - Unlink From All Apps

 Most of the time, you listen to random songs using other platforms like Discord and Shazam.
 Due to autoplay mode, these songs are added to the Spotify queue and start playing when you listen to your favorite songs.